Led by His Spirit

 We can identify with Peter, who immediately wanted to do something for Jesus, Moses, and Elijah, but God’s voice stopped him.
 The law, represented by Moses, and the prophets, represented by Elijah, were fulfilled in Jesus Christ.
 That is why the Father said, “Listen to Him”.
 We do not know what the other disciples thought when these three only were taken by their Master to witness such an incredible thing.

 We do know, however, that servants of the Lord are capable of resenting others’ callings that appear greater, more honorable, privileged, or exciting than their own portion.
-Some would push to hear all about it, even demand that they be included the next time a mountaintop opportunity arose.
-A few go so far as to insist we are all equal as inthe same in our calling in the Body, that differences are unfair and bring inequality.
+Some would push to hear all about it, even demand they be included in the next time a mountaintop opportunity arose.
+A few go so far as to insist we are all equal as in the same in our calling in the Body, that differences are unfair and bring inequality.
 That is not what the scriptures teach.

 “As it is written and forever remains written, ‘Jacob I loved (chose, protected, blessed), but Esau I hated held in disregard compared to Jacob).”
 Romans 9:13 AMP